HITsz-TMG/FilmAgent/README.md

 python GenerateAudio.py
 ```

 5. We now have the `script.json`, `actors_profile.json`, and a series of `.wav` audio files.
 Next, we need to execute the script in Unity.
 The recommended version of the Unity editor is **Unity 2022.3.14f1c1**.
-You need to download the [Unity project file](https://www.dropbox.com/scl/fi/atxhxnqppeofmt471dxr5/TheBigBang.zip) we provide.
+You need to download the Unity project file we provide [[Dropbox](https://www.dropbox.com/scl/fi/atxhxnqppeofmt471dxr5/TheBigBang.zip?rlkey=o7zuqficetabkk2h1w1npkv3v&st=5s41rzdv&dl=0)][[Baidu Disk](https://pan.baidu.com/s/10wgfvtcG-xnx1fA9Rd_zwg?pwd=5aif)].
 After decompression, open `TheBigBang\Assets\TheBigBang\Manyrooms.unity` with Unity.
 Then replace all the absolute pathnames '/path/to/' with your specific path in `TheBigBang\Assets\Scirpts\StartVideo.cs` and `TheBigBang\Assets\Scirpts\ScriptExecute.cs`.
 Press **'ctrl+R'** in the unity interface to recompile, click **'Play'** to enter Game mode, then press **'E'** to start executing the script (sometimes the audio files load slowly, so you may need to play it 2 or 3 times before it can run normally).

 <div align=center><img src="https://github.com/HITsz-TMG/FilmAgent/blob/main/pics/unity_1.png" height="100%" width="50%"/><img src="https://github.com/HITsz-TMG/FilmAgent/blob/main/pics/unity_2.png" height="100%" width="50%"/></div>